SaturDJang/warp/README.md

 ...
 ```

 If you saw that, then open browser and visit http://localhost:8000/

-#### 5. just use watch next time.
+#### 5. Use the watch script from next time.

-If you followed this guide successful. then just use `watch` next time.
+If you followed this guide successful, then just use `watch` script from next time.
 ```shell
 $ ./watch
 ```

-> `watch` is execute both of `docker-compose -f docker-compose-dev.yml` and `gulp --watch` in a time.
+> `watch` executes both of `docker-compose -f docker-compose-dev.yml` and `gulp watch` in a time.

 ## Settings